How to uninstall Parallels on Mac

 3. Reset Parallels

-Another option is to perform an application reset; this will essentially put Parallels back into its original state, eradicating bugs along the way.
+Another option when Parallels is misbehaving is to perform an application reset; this will essentially put Parallels back into its original state, eradicating bugs along the way.
 It's basically a restart.
-By using CleanMyMac X, the app I mentioned a little earlier in the article, you can reset any app that’s misbehaving; here's how:
+By using CleanMyMac, the app I mentioned a little earlier in the article, you can reset any app that's misbehaving; here's how to use it:

 Before we say goodbye, let's finish up by addressing some common questions about Parallels Desktop removal.